 knowledge regarding why coaching and mentoring are vital to workforce development

-on building an organizational culture that attracts the best and brightest people, resulting in a diverse and productive workforce
+on building an organizational culture that attracts the best and brightest people, resulting in a diverse, equitable, and productive workforce

 how diversity and inclusion drive innovation and new thinking within organizations

 a workplace that embraces and promotes an inclusive environment by leveraging the latest D&I trends and ideas

 best practices for recruiting, retaining , and promoting a diverse workforce